AmpersandHQ/react-sticky/README.md

 Allows the user to determine if the 'sticky' functionality can be turned on/off on a per-element basis.
 Useful for if you only want something to be sticky at a given point, e.g. only when scrolling down or up a page.

+#### topPos _(default: 0)_

+Fix the `top` position to something other than 0 if the element needs to be shifted down, e.g. if it needs to stick underneath other sticky elements.

 ## FAQ

 ### I get errors while using React.Fragments